see-also-studio/colouring-in-website/issues/3_the-city.md

   ***Exploring existential possibilities of migratory experiences***
 rightCol: >-
-  T﻿ickets for in-person attendance as well as online-broadcast can be booked [HERE](https://www.eventbrite.co.uk/e/colouring-in-the-past-tickets-427817231857?lang=en-gb&locale=en_GB&status=30&view=listing).
+  We are now fully booked for in-person attendance (you can join waitlist), but there are plenty of online tickets that can be booked [HERE](https://www.eventbrite.co.uk/e/colouring-in-the-past-tickets-427817231857?lang=en-gb&locale=en_GB&status=30&view=listing).